 Understanding Personal Injury Claims

-Personal injury refers to injuries sustained by individuals due to the negligence, carelessness, or breach of duty of care by another party.
+personal injury lawyer in Long Island refers to injuries sustained by individuals due to the negligence, carelessness, or breach of duty of care by another party.
 When you file a personal injury claim, it is typically with the intent of holding the responsible party accountable for their actions.
 In most situations, the party responsible for causing the accident will be liable for the injured party’s expenses and losses.

 The Statute of Limitations and How it Pertains to Your Case